-Bread-making is making a comeback in the homes of many people for a few different reasons.
-While there is plenty of cheap bread available in stores and it is so easy to pick up a loaf on the way home form work, I believe people have become dissatisfied with the quality of most of the major players in the bread industry.
-That is not to say that there are not some great breads out there and the rise of the artisan bakery is a welcome addition to the food industry.
+Bread-making is making a comeback in many people’s homes for a few different reasons.
+While plenty of cheap bread is available in stores, and it is so easy to pick up a loaf on the way home from work, I believe people have become dissatisfied with the quality of most of the major players in the bread industry.
+That is not to say that there are not some great loaves of bread out there, and the rise of the artisan bakery is a welcome addition to the food industry.
 In the case of bread, those great loves come at a cost.

-My favourite breads have always been sourdough breads.
-Just my luck that they also happen be harder to find and more expensive.
-You also have to be careful when trying to purchase sourdough breads that they are authentic; that they were actually made using lacto-fermentation and are not just regular bread with some sour flavour added.
+My favourite bread has always been sourdough bread.
+It’s just my luck that they are also harder to find and more expensive.
+You also have to be careful when trying to purchase sourdough bread that they are authentic, that they were made using Lacto-fermentation and not just regular bread with some sour flavour added.

-Real sourdough breads are actually better for you.
-According to an article in the Journal Food Microbiology,
+Real sourdough bread is better for you.
+According to an article in the Journal of Food Microbiology,

 “Cereal fermentations also show significant potential in improvement and design of the nutritional quality and health effects of foods and ingredients.
 In addition to improving the sensory quality of whole grain, fibre-rich or gluten-free products, sourdough can also actively retard starch digestibility leading to low glycemic responses, modulate levels and bioaccessibility of bioactive compounds, and improve mineral bioavailability.
 Cereal fermentation may produce non-digestible polysaccharides, or modify accessibility of the grain fibre complex to gut microbiota.
 It has also been suggested that degradation of gluten may render bread better suitable for celiac persons.” ( Volume 26, Issue 7, October 2009, Pages 693-699 )

-The final part of that long paragraph from the journal states that “It has also been suggested that degradation of gluten may render bread better suitable for celiac persons.”
-This is support by another article from the Journal of Agriculture and Food Chemistry which stated that ” Sourdough fermentation resulted in a solubilization and depolymerization of the gluten macropolymer.”
+The final part of that long journal paragraph states, “It has also been suggested that degradation of gluten may render bread better suitable for celiac persons.”
+This is supported by another article from the Journal of Agriculture and Food Chemistry which stated that ” Sourdough fermentation resulted in a solubilization and depolymerization of the gluten macropolymer.”
 (Gluten Hydrolysis and Depolymerization during Sourdough Fermentation, Claudia Thiele, Simone Grassl, and, and Michael Gänzle*Journal of Agricultural and Food Chemistry 200452 (5), 1307-1314DOI: 10.1021/jf034470z)

 So while many people may not be able to digest gluten, these journal articles suggest that the bacteria used in sourdough making can and do.
-Perhaps the fact that slow fermentation, sourdough bread making was replaced in the 1950s with quicker breads so companies could increase their production and profit explains the explosion of gluten intolerance in our community.
+Perhaps the fact that slow fermentation and sourdough bread making were replaced in the 1950s with quicker bread so companies could increase their production and profit explains the explosion of gluten intolerance in our community.

 Basic Sourdough Directions